-Through the initiation of the K-State Campaign for Nonviolence (CNV), the SafeZone Program works with the Women's Center, the Office of Student Life, the Counseling Services, the Office of Affirmative Action, the Provost's Office, Gamma Rho Lambda, and Delta Lambda Phi and other groups both on-campus and off-campus to offer training for individuals and SAFE ZONE allies.
+Through the initiation of the Kansas State University Campaign for Nonviolence (CNV), the SafeZone Program works with the Center for Advocacy, Response and Education (CARE), the Office of Student Life, Counseling Services, the Office of Institutional Equity, the Provost's Office, and other groups both on-campus and off-campus to offer training for individuals and SAFE ZONE allies.

 Supporters & Resources

 The Center for Advocacy, Response and Education provides confidential services and advocacy for survivors of sexual violence, dating violence, stalking and harassment.
 The CARE coordinators are available to assist survivors in understanding and navigating university policies and procedures and helps promote the academic success and personal wellness of survivors.
 The CARE coordinators are also available to the greater K-State community to provide education, training and facilitated conversations around the aforementioned and related topics.

 The LGBT Resource Center at Kansas State University is dedicated to helping the Lesbian, Gay, Bisexual, and Transgender (LGBT) students, staff, and faculty and allied members of our campus and surrounding communities to be more secure, educated, and productive in their personal and professional surroundings.

 It is the goal of the Resource Center to promote equity, respect, and social justice through programs, outreach, and education.
 The Center is open to all and provides information regarding resources available to those of differing sexualities and gender identities and helps to build and nurture a diverse and inclusive campus community that supports all aspects of the curricular and co-curricular lives of our students, faculty, staff, and community members.

 The Resource Center opened its doors in August of 2010 and currently has been awarded a five star Premiere Campus rating based upon the Campus Pride Campus Climate Index.